spring-attic/understanding/amqp/README.md

 - JMS has queues and topics.
 A message sent on a JMS queue is consumed by no more than one client.
 A message sent on a JMS topic may be consumed by multiple consumers.
 AMQP only has queues.
 A message sent on an AMQP queue may reach one or more consumers.
 - JMS and AMQP have an equivalent message header, providing the means to sort and route messages.
 - JMS and AMQP both have brokers responsible for receiving, routing, and ultimately dispensing messages to consumers.
-- AMQP has exchanges and routes.
-Messages are published to exchanges.
-Routes define on which queue(s) to publish the message.
+- AMQP has exchange, routes, and queues.
+Messages are first published to exchanges.
+Routes define on which queue(s) to pipe the message.
+Consumers subscribing to that queue then receive a copy of the message.

 [amqp]: http://en.wikipedia.org/wiki/Advanced_Message_Queuing_Protocol
 [jms]: http://en.wikipedia.org/wiki/Java_Message_Service